 Try to relocate more of those spent hours on constructive work or rest.
 Spend quality time with your family, get out of the city, unplug from the Internet and just enjoy the company of your spouse, your kids (they will grow up very fast) or the favorite people in your life.

 3. Expand your Comfort Zone

 One way to do so is to find new friends and meet new people, the kind that can help you expand your social networks (offline!)
-The thing with old friends is once you are comfortable enough being in their presence, you don’t think about working hard to win their approval or to make yourself more likeable.
-New friends, they keep you on your toes, and with each new friend comes new ideas, opportunities and collaborations that could work in your favor.
+The thing with old friends is once you are comfortable enough being in their presence, you don’t think about working hard to win their approval or to make yourself more likable.
+New friends, they keep you on your toes, and with each new friend comes new ideas, opportunities, and collaborations that could work in your favor.

 Recommended Reading: Freelance Designers: How To Balance Your Work Life